Bachelor of Business and Commerce (Management and Leadership)

 All organisations need great leaders to empower and motivate staff and to guide the business through the complexities of the modern economic environment.
 If you want to focus on becoming an excellent manager and developing the skills that you can take with you to any workplace, the Bachelor of Business and Commerce (Management and Leadership) is for you.

 At the individual and group level, you will explore how different behaviours and conflicts develop and how to deal with individual differences.
 You will study how organisational groups learn and challenge their own thinking and how managers can create an organisational climate that helps people see the big picture.
 To develop leadership skills, the major addresses different leader approaches from behavioural leadership to strategic and authentic leaders and how to lead innovative and creative ventures and entrepreneurial activities and thinking.

 In addition to your chosen specialisation of Management and Leadership, you can choose to study another area in-depth with a second major, or broaden your knowledge with a combination of minors and approved courses.
 These can be chosen from a wide range of business and commerce-related fields.

-As a graduate from this program, management and leadership roles in a wide range of public and private enterprises can be made available to you, such as human resources director, corporate services director, organisational development director, corporate planner and policy officer.
+As a graduate from this program, management and leadership roles in a wide range of public and private enterprises can be made available to you, such as human resources director, corporate services director, brand manager, organisational development director, corporate planner and policy officer.

 Other majors in the Bachelor of Business and Commerce include: Accounting, Accounting (Extended), Aviation Management and Safety, Business Law, Finance, General Commerce, Human Resource Management, Information Technology Management, International Business, Marketing, Marketing and Hospitality Management, Sustainable Business, Tourism Management and Tourism and Events Management.